How it all started…

 • Art

-Jaz Corr is an Aboriginal Visual Artist that resides on the South Coast of NSW, Australia.
-A graduate of Curtin University Western Australia (Boodja) as an Undergraduate Bachelor of Arts (Double Major Fine Art and Visual Culture) and a postgraduate Master of Education (Visual Arts) from the University of Wollongong.
+Jaz Corr is an Aboriginal Visual Artist and highly regarded Aboriginal Educator who resides on the South Coast of NSW, Australia.
+She is a graduate of Curtin University in Western Australia (Boodja), holding a Bachelor of Arts (Double Major in Fine Art and Visual Culture), and a postgraduate Master of Education (Visual Arts) from the University of Wollongong.

-As a proud Dharawal woman, her curiosity of the world has inspired a varied amount of artwork that reflects a critical view of social, political, cultural, and environmental issues.
-Jaz’s art practice demonstrates effective visual communication appropriate to both studio practice and art critical discourse.
-She has exhibited works in Sapporo Japan, Shoalhaven Regional Gallery, Sydney Living Museum, Gerringong Library and Museum, Illawarra Aboriginal Corporation Cultural Centre, Nan Tien Art Gallery and featured on the ABC .
+As a proud Dharawal woman, her curiosity about the world has inspired a diverse body of work that reflects a critical engagement with social, political, cultural, and environmental issues.
+Corr’s art practice demonstrates strong visual communication across both studio practice and art critical discourse.
+Her work has been exhibited in Sapporo, Japan; Shoalhaven Regional Gallery; Sydney Living Museums; Gerringong Library and Museum; Illawarra Aboriginal Corporation Cultural Centre; and Nan Tien Art Gallery, has featured on the ABC, Indigenous Literacy Foundation, and she is represented by Seven Marks Gallery.

 • Culture